Voigtlander Ultra-Wide Heliar 12mm f/5.6 Aspherical II on Sony NEX - Review / Lens Test Report - Analysis

 Page 2 of 3

-The Heliar 12mm f/5.6 produces a comparatively low degree of barrel distortions on the E-system.
+The Heliar 12mm f/5.6 produces a comparatively low degree of barrel distortion on the E-system.
 At roughly ~1.5% this may be visible in critical scenes but we've seen a lot worse from other ultra-wide lenses here - especially from zoom lenses.

 The Voigtländer lens is a relatively old design optimized for film use.
 This is most obvious with respect to light falloff in the image corners which can reaches ~2EV (f-stops) at all apertures - despite the APS-C testing scope.
 This is roughly one stop worse compared to digitally optimized designs.
 You can, of course, correct the problem during post-processing but only at cost of higher sensor noise in the image corners.